vkepuska/LivePitchTracking/emotionAnalyzer/README.md

     1. Get the application to run on an iPhone.

 1. Lie Detection
-    1. With a dataset that classifes a person telling the truth vs a lie, a model could be trained to detect a lie.
+With a dataset that classifes a person telling the truth vs a lie, a model could be trained to detect a lie.
 If so, the application could predict this.

 1. Quefrency
-    1. It was proposed to use [quefrency](../SQT%20Slides%2016-4-2021.pdf) as a feature set for the model and to plot its pitch.
+It was proposed to use [quefrency](../SQT%20Slides%2016-4-2021.pdf) as a feature set for the model and to plot its pitch.

+1. More Audio Formats
+The application currently only works with [wave files](http://soundfile.sapp.org/doc/WaveFormat/).
+It could be updates for [others](https://docs.fileformat.com/audio/) (e.g. [mp3](http://mpgedit.org/mpgedit/mpeg_format/MP3Format.html))

 [top](#top)